OCTOBER 8th 2022

 Whiskey Girl has a larger parking lot along with roadside parking, where crew members can see their runners here.
 We will also provide drop bag service for any runner who needs their “special items” here.

-Both aid stations will be well stocked with water, Tailwind, Hammer Gels and tasty treats, sandwiches, baked items and the hot foods for late night hours.
-If you’ve got any requests please let us know, so we can make sure they are there.
+Both aid stations will be well stocked with water, Tailwind, Gels and tasty treats, sandwiches, baked items and the hot foods for late night hours.

 We WILL allow pacers though we ask that as a pacer, you limit your intake of the food at our aid stations.
 Pacers will be allowed after 12 hours race time.
 The reason we\’re going with a time, is because we feel that being a looped 10 mile course with so much support there is actually little to no need for a pacer.
 THOUGH, with the road crossings and wanting to have as many first time 100s out there as possible, we know it\’s a great thing for some.
 So we don\’t mind it, but we want to see you get as much of it done on your own as you can.